SebastianMuskalla/ModelessVim/README.md

 #### Note:
-A **modeless** editor is a normal editor in which the letter keys will let you directly type text, and commands like saving files are performed via keybinds.
+A **modeless** editor is a normal editor in which the letter keys will let you directly type text, and commands like saving files are performed via key binds.
 This applies to basically all editors with a GUI and some editors meant for terminals like `nano`.